unixorn/sysadmin-reading-list/README.md

 Don't get involved in the Editor Wars.
 Just.
 Don't.
 Your choice of tool does not need defending.
 Nor does anyone else's choice.

+However, you should care about your tools.
+You should be able to use them efficiently.

 #### Vim

 Vim is a reality of life for SysAdmins.
 You must be able to do at least basic edits with it.
 You don't need to love it, but you will have to use it.